 The ConveyorPort uses a conveyor belt to move Bins to the operator.
-For many users, all they need is the ConveyorPort — simply a port to access all Bins inside the Grid.
+For many users, all they need is the ConveyorPort to access all Bins inside the Grid.
 While one Bin is presented to the operator, the second Bin is held in place above the Port by a warehouse robot.

 ConveyorPort is a workstation in its simplest form.
-Bins get dropped on a conveyor and transferred to an opening outside of the Grid.
+Bins are dropped on a conveyor and transferred to an opening outside of the Grid.
 Smart covering and sensors keep the operation safe.

 Available in narrow or wide, the ConveyorPort works for a location on any side of the Grid

-Yes, a robot does not leave the port "empty handed".
-When dropping off a bin, it will wait at the Port to collect a Bin and deliver back to a spot along the top layer of the Grid as directed by the Controller.
+Yes, a Robot doesn't leave the port "empty handed".
+When dropping off a Bin, it will wait at the Port to collect a Bin to deliver back to a spot in the top layer of the Grid as directed by the Controller.